stardog-union/launchpad-docs/README.md

 - Required: No
 - Default: `43200` (12 hours)

+#### `GUNICORN_WORKERS`

+The `GUNICORN_WORKERS` is used to set the number of Gunicorn workers to use for Launchpad.
+By default, this is set to `2 * CPU cores + 1`.
+This should work for most use cases, but can be overridden to increase or decrease the number of workers.
+This is useful for environments with limited resources like memory.
+This setting should be provided as a positive integer.

+- **Required:** No
+- **Default:** `2 * CPU cores + 1`

 ### Login Provider Configuration

 This section details the configuration options available for the SSO provider used to log users into Launchpad.